w3f/polkadot-wiki/docs/maintain-guides-how-to-setup-sentry-node.md

 2019-11-22 19:15:31 Starting parachain attestation session on top of parent 0x0eb1a30932beaf676d3853475315bf3e7b5629bb77e2891295f4f9bf45eb5697.
 Local parachain duty is None
 ```

 Congratulations!
-You have successfully set-up a validator with a public facing node and now have a more secure way of running your validator.
+You have successfully set up a validator with a public facing node and now have a more secure way of running your validator.